Archive | My Life Is Crazy Too

 Posted on 01 February 2013 by Kari Gibson

 My Life Is Crazy Too is a series of reader submissions.
 Your life is a story … this is your opportunity to share your stories about life, love, and mommyhood to provide understanding, hope, and compassion in the unique situations each of us face every day.
 “Your love, God, is my song, and I’ll sing it!
 I’m forever telling everyone how faithful you are.
 I’ll never quit telling the STORY of your love.”
-Ps 89:1 If you would like to submit a story to this series, email me at karigib@gmail.com.
-Today’s crazy guest is Tiffany Bluhm.
+Ps 89:1 If you would like to submit a story to this series, Today’s crazy guest is Tiffany Bluhm.

 My name is Tiffany Bluhm.
 My husband and I are adopting from Uganda and waiting in eager anticipation to bring our sweet Jericho home.
 This is my story …